jorijn/bitcoin-dca/README.md

 # Bitcoin DCA using the BL3P Exchange

+_Please be aware this is beta software.
+Test thoroughly with small amounts of money at first._

 ## Requirements
 * You need to have an account on BL3P: https://bl3p.eu/.
 * You need to have Docker installed: https://docs.docker.com/get-docker/